department-of-veterans-affairs/va.gov-team/teams/CAIA/accessibility/drafts/2023-Oct-Veteran-Facing-Forms-Form-Header-accessibility-findings.md

 - [x] `Added to Complete Later` ~To account for "tabbers," or people who only use tab to navigate through a page, you might want to give focus to the form title/number and the progress bar.~
 - [ ] `Needs Added Below` "Chapter" was confusing.
 Consider testing "section" or "part" for clarity.
 Consider using percentages as well.
 - [ ] `Needs Added Below`Most users expected to find a "back / continue" button pattern below the form field.
 The "back" link on top wasn't easily found.
 Consider going back to the two-button pattern.
-- [ ] `Needs Added Below`Many users assumed that their data would be saved unless we informed them otherwise.
+- [x] `Added to Complete Now`Many users assumed that their data would be saved unless we informed them otherwise.
 For unauthenticated users, make sure it's clear that the data isn't being saved.
 An alert upon exit, alert box on the unauth intro page, or similar.
-- [ ] `Needs Added Below`We didn't get to see the authenticated experience, but users expected a "Save" button or a "Save and continue" button below the form fields.
+- [x] `Added to Complete Now`We didn't get to see the authenticated experience, but users expected a "Save" button or a "Save and continue" button below the form fields.
 We recommend using a pattern like that.

 `These need added to the below section.`